mosaicnetworks/monetd/docs/monetd_commands.rst

 Contract
 ~~~~~~~~

-The ``contract`` subcommand generates the Solidity source for a POA smart contract
+The ``contract`` subcommand generates the Solidity source for a POA smart
-with the supplied node as the sole entry on the initial whitelist.
-This command
+contract with the supplied node as the sole entry on the initial whitelist.
-is not used in the standard workflow, but is provided as a convenient mechanism
+This command is not used in the standard workflow, but is provided as a
-to retrieve the solidity source.
+convenient mechanism to retrieve the solidity source.S

 .. code:: bash